alwyn974/EpitechIntranetProjectUpdateNotifier/README.md

 A useful nodejs program to send notification on discord when a project file is updated

-⚠️ Warning: DOESN'T WORK ANYMORE ⚠️
-Autologin is not working anymore.

 ## Install

 You need to clone/download this project, and then you need to run `npm install`